emmajanedrews/base-template/_posts/2017-10-17-whats-working-now---how-backup-contracts-help-homebuyers--sellers.md

 You can learn more about the value of getting your home market ready by watching the Home Seller Half Hour this week. <u>Sign up here</u> to learn everything you need to know about selling your home in less than 30 minutes.&nbsp;

-If you are interested in my listing at 4550 Klingle St. NW at Wesley Heights, take a <u>virtual tour here</u>.
+If you are interested in my listing at 4550 Klingle Street NW at Wesley Heights, take a <u>virtual tour here</u>.

 Don’t forget to visit [DCHomeNews.com](DCHomeNews.com) to see the latest stories from The Current Newspapers.&nbsp;